krlmlr/scriptlets/README.md

 ##ghpsd

 GitHub Pages in a separate directory.
 Allows efficiently maintaining and synchronizing the contents of the `gh-pages` branch in a [subdirectory of the main branch](http://rafeca.com/2012/01/17/automate-your-release-flow/).
-Supports subcommands `init`, `repair` (in case you want to undo `init`, works only before pushing), and `merge`.
+Supports subcommands `init`, `repair` (in case you want to undo `init`, works only before pushing), `merge` and `checkout`.

+Use `ghpsd init` for creating an empty `gh-pages` subdirectory that will hold the contents of your `gh-pages` branch.
+After adding to this subdirectory, use `ghpsd merge` for updating the `gh-pages` branch.
+Note that you still have to `push` to GitHub.

+It works by cloning a copy of the repo into a shadow subdirectory named `.gh-pages` (which is added to `.gitignore`, too); this makes updating the `gh-pages` branch work seamless.
+Call `ghpsd checkout` to recreate the hidden `.gh-pages` folder, this clones locally and does not require network access.

 ##git-mmv